Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

 Equations \eqref{eq:recall}, \eqref{eq:KF_pred_mean}, \eqref{eq:KF_joint2b} and \eqref{eq:KF_analysis_add} then also define the mapping from $\mug_n$ into $\mug_{n+1}$ and also comprise an explicit set of formulae for the updates of the mean and covariance which characterize mapping \eqref{eq:fmg}.

 Finally we note that, using the definition \eqref{eq:Kalman_gain} of Kalman gain, we can rewrite \eqref{eq:KF_analysis} as

+Thus we see how the Kalman gain arises naturally within the context of this Gaussian projected filter.

 \begin{remark} The preceding explicit formulae for \eqref{eq:fmg} involve the computation of expectations under the non-Gaussian measure $\law(\hv_{n+1},\hy_{n+1})$.
 For this reason they do not constitute an algorithm.
 A possible approach to algorithmic implementations involves quadrature to approximate the expectations, leading, for example, to the \emph{unscented Kalman filter} approach; details may be found in the bibliography Subsection \ref{ssec:BSE}.
-However the formulation of explicit maps on Gaussians plays a different, important, role in this paper: we use it as a way of explaining the sense in which the distribution of our mean-field models approximate evolution of measures under the true filtering distribution; see Subsection \ref{sssec:sots}.
-The explicit map on means and covariances also enables us to derive the Kalman filter, which applies in the linear Gaussian setting, the topic of the next subsection. $\blacksquare$ \end{remark}
+However the formulation of explicit maps on Gaussians plays another, important, role in this paper: we use it as a way of explaining the sense in which the distribution of our mean field models approximate evolution of measures under the true filtering distribution; see Subsection \ref{sssec:sots}.
+The explicit map on means and covariances can be used to derive the Kalman filter, which applies in the linear Gaussian setting, and is presented in Example \ref{ex:sssec:2}. $\blacksquare$ \end{remark}